-- The only book that covers natural intelligence uses in today’s fast-advancing computational intelligence applications
+- Covers natural intelligence uses in today’s fast-advancing computational intelligence applications

-- Features MATLAB codes in each chapter, which will be made available as free downloads for readers
+- Features MATLAB codes in each chapter that will be made available as free downloads for readers

 - Provides a short and concise explanation of the physics and physiological principles necessary for developing natural intelligence through unsupervised learning and blind sources separation (BSS)

 Research Engineers working on artificial neural networks, Biomedical Engineers, Biomechanical Engineers, and Electrical Engineers